3MT® competition

 The Three Minute Thesis 3MT competition is an international celebration of doctoral research encompassing most Australian and some international universities.

 The 3MT competition provides an opportunity for doctoral candidates to develop confidence in public speaking and reach out to a broad audience for their research.
-Participants have a maximum of three minutes to present on their research, unassisted by props or other materials, and accompanied only by a single Powerpoint slide (for the full set of requirement, see ‘Rules’ below).
+Participants have a maximum of three minutes to present their research, unassisted by props or other materials, and accompanied only by a single PowerPoint slide (for the full set of requirements, see ‘Rules’ below).

 Prior participants often note how much participating in 3MT helped them to consolidate and clearly communicate their research ideas.